nwjs/node/doc/api/cli.md

 that run in libuv's threadpool will experience degraded performance.
 In order to mitigate this issue, one potential solution is to increase the size of libuv's threadpool by setting the `'UV_THREADPOOL_SIZE'` environment variable to a value greater than `4` (its current default value).
+However, setting this from inside the process using `process.env.UV_THREADPOOL_SIZE=size` is not guranteed to work as the threadpool would have been created as part of the runtime initialisation much before user code is run.
 For more information, see the [libuv threadpool documentation][].

-### `UV_USE_IO_URING=value`

-Enable or disable libuv's use of `io_uring` on supported platforms.

-On supported platforms, `io_uring` can significantly improve the performance of various asynchronous I/O operations.

-`io_uring` is disabled by default due to security concerns.
-When `io_uring` is enabled, applications must not change the user identity of the process at runtime.
-In this case, JavaScript functions such as [`process.setuid()`][] are unavailable, and native addons must not invoke system functions such as [`setuid(2)`][].

-This environment variable is implemented by a dependency of Node.js and may be removed in future versions of Node.js.
-No stability guarantees are provided for the behavior of this environment variable.

 ## Useful V8 options